peanutbuttertoastt/CRWR2900-draft/draft.md

 "Hey little guy," I said while slowly standing up.
 "It's alright, I've got you."
 I hushed.

   With the hamster-like creature in my hands, I walked along the shore.
 I found a comfortable rock to sit on and rested there while I pet the top of the creature's head.
 It was calm, but I sensed it's fear from the stiffness of it's body so I gently put him back down on the gravel.
 He scurried away quietly, and returned to his secret home underneath the ground.
 I became completely alone and my thoughts started to become more present.
 I sat watching the two or three insects that felt brave enough to venture pass me, or just didn't notice my presence.
 My eyes wandered like binoculars looking for the moon in the daylight, and finally were able to focus on the turqoise waves.
 With the silence seeping in, I began to examine my clothing patterns, texture, color, and started to realize that I didn't blend in with everything around me.
-Even though I had such a strong want to stay there forever, I knew I couldn't survive.
+I stood out like the coloured piece in a black and white photograph.
+Even though I had such a strong want to stay there forever, I knew I could never survive.
 I had become too dependent on "city life" and the conveniences attached to that idea.
 I wanted to stay for weeks beside beautiful mousse-textured waterfall on the mountain beside our tents.
 No electricity, no distractions.
 No anxiety.
 I just felt content in where I was, and who I was.
 I felt no need to be anywhere, and no need to tell anyone where I was, or where I was going.

-  I returned to my breath, and put my hand against my chest to feel it expand.
-I exhaled for as long as possible to rid of anything unwanted.
+  I returned to my breath, and put my hand against my chest to feel it expand, which paralyzed me for a moment.
+I exhaled for as long as possible in order to get rid of anything unwanted inside of me.
 I returned to my socks and flip-flops and reunited them with my frozen feet.
-I decided to go toward the little creek at the bottom of the waterfall to see if there was any clean water.
+I collected myself and decided to go toward the little creek at the bottom of the waterfall to see if there was any clean water.
 My deep breaths had taken all of the moisture out of my mouth, and my lips started to crack.
+The flick of my flip-flops on my heels was quiet enough to allow everyone else in my group to stay asleep peacefully.

 finds a hurt animals of some kind...brings it to the water... please help water....helps... returns to tent...wakes up cristian accidentally..asks where she has been....just looking at the lake she says...watch the constallations trickle across the sky